nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] change the _ matcher for a patten list when matching TokenKind and Ops when handling them in order to know when something isn't implemented
 - [x] take into account side effects of expressions when removing code in optimizations
 - [x] implement multi-line comments
 - [x] split the the TokenNode into lexical nodes and syntax nodes. different structs, different enums in order to have less clutter.
 No more ChildrenType, no more match_unreachable! to get the node children